-HP announces webOS update that will allow for continued access to cloud servicesAlex Wagner - Deputy Managing Editor, News Desk
+HP announces webOS update that will allow for continued access to cloud servicesAlex Wagner - Editorial Director of News and Content

 Today is a big day for the webOS faithful, as it was exactly four years ago that the original Palm Pre slid its way onto Sprint shelves.
 Things are nearly as joyful in the webOS community today as they were on that date, but there is some good news regarding the platform that's been announced by HP.